raspberrypilearning/KS1StorytellingTraining_Session1_GBICi1bb/en/step_4.md

 **Digital storytelling** is used as a brief for creating programs.
 Pupils’ programs are converted into digital artefacts through the use of images, voice narration, music, text and motion for interactive animations.
 Digital storytelling requires pupils to be innovative and structure their ideas around a narrative.

+Click the green button (below right) for the next step in this session.

-Click [here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session1_GBICi1b) to go back to the list of contents for this session (Session 1).
+If you need to go back to the list of contents for this session (Session 1), click [here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session1_GBICi1b).
-Click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b) to access Session 1 and Session 2 (Parts 1 & 2).
+If you need to access the menu for Session 1 and Session 2 (Parts 1 & 2), click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b).